site title

 Stephen Sharnoff, Vice-President

-Stephen Sharnoff is a botanical photographer and forest advocate based in Berkeley.
+Stephen Sharnoff is a botanical photographer and forest advocate based in Santa Fe, NM.
 He is co-author of Lichens of North America (Yale University Press, 2001) and author of A Field Guide to California Lichens (Yale University Press, 2014).
 Nearing completion is a new photographic guide to the wildflowers of the Sierra Nevada.
 His photographs have been used in numerous exhibitions, magazines and books; in 2012 he was the recipient of a Guggenheim Fellowship.

 andy portrait graphic